-The Program is not located in an AOBV or a critical habitat area.
+The program is not located in an AOBV or a critical habitat area.
 The program would result in some unavoidable residual adverse impacts to some elements of non-critical habitat area.
 These residual impacts are not expected to impose a significant negative effect on any local populations of native biota.
-Most impacts can be reduced or avoided through the implementation of mitigation measures.
+Most impacts can be reduced or avoided through the implementation of the mitigation measures outlined in section 6.2 of the GHD report.
 All workers will be provided with an environmental induction prior to starting work on site to be made aware of the potential for impacts on native flora and fauna, and to be able to avoid and minimise impacts through their work.
 Mitigation measures for vegetation clearing include minimising vegetation clearance, surveying and marking drill hole location, micro-align the drill hole locations to avoid biodiversity features and when creating access tracks, avoid biodiversity features (in particular old-growth spinifex tussocks and large or hollow-bearing trees).